COMPOSER

 500 words

 In 2024, Yost founded the Lower Brandywine Choral Festival (LBCF), a weeklong summer program dedicated to building fellowship through music.
 LBCF’s final performances benefit the Food Bank of Delaware, for which the Festival has raised over $2300 thus far.
 This follows in a pattern of philanthropy Yost has maintained since childhood.
-Between ages seven and fifteen, she raised over $7,500 for the Delaware Bird-A-Thon, a project dedicated to purchasing and protecting fragile bird habitat along the Delaware Bayshore.
-More recently, in Spring 2024, she administrated two benefit concerts in partnership with other musicians, for Compass Family Services and the Starcross Foundation.
+Between ages seven and fifteen, she raised over $7,500 for the Delaware Bird-A-Thon, a project dedicated to purchasing and protecting bird habitat along the Delaware Bayshore.
+In Spring 2024, she administrated two benefit concerts in partnership with other musicians, for Compass Family Services and the Starcross Foundation.

 Yost is also a published poet, and is writing a series of novels accompanied by original music.
-When not involved with the arts, she enjoys hiking, traveling, and reading.